Jotels/ELECTRAFI/README.md

 ## Citation

-If you use this repository in academic research, please cite the project using the metadata in [CITATION.cff](CITATION.cff).
+If you use this repository in academic research, please cite the project as:

+**Elsborg, Jonas, et al. "Global Plane Waves From Local Gaussians: Periodic Charge Densities in a Blink." arXiv preprint arXiv:2601.19966 (2026).**

+Also cite the original floating Gaussian ELECTRA paper via:

+**Elsborg, Jonas, et al. "ELECTRA: A Cartesian Network for 3D Charge Density Prediction with Floating Orbitals." arXiv preprint arXiv:2503.08305 (2025).**

+.

 ## Warranty